Da1sypetals/cutile-typeviz/README.md

 1. **Placement**: The `<typecheck>` block must be placed at the **beginning** of the docstring
 2. **Order**: Each line corresponds to a function parameter **in the same order** as they appear in the function signature
-3. **One per line**: Each parameter annotation must be on its own line
+3. **One per line**: Each parameter annotation must be on its own line.
+Empty lines are ignored.

 ### Parameter Types